 If you join this program, you will get experience in a wide variety of tasks that are applicable to many different fields, including but not limited to primatology.
 Research assistants who complete this program will be able to:

-- Track primates by movement and vocalizations.
+- Track primates by sight, sound, and telemetry